Who is Dragon on The Masked Singer?

 Dragon is a certified cutie but, when they open their mouth to sing, can they bring the fire?

-Series two of The Masked Singer is hotting up on ITV, with the guessing pouring in.
+Season two of The Masked Singer has delivered us entertainment and had us chanting “Take it off!” with glee at our TV screens during dreary weekends of lockdown.

+Alan Carr will be appearing on the show on Saturday night (January 30th) as a special guest judge alongside the regular judges Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross.

-So far, four celebs have been unmasked.
-First Sophie Ellis-Bextor was revealed to be the show’s Alien, and then Mel B, Martine McCutcheon and Glenn Hoddle were all unveiled on the show.
+So far, five celebs have been unmasked.
+First Sophie Ellis-Bextor was revealed to be the show’s Alien, and then Mel B, Martine McCutcheon, Glenn Hoddle and John Thomson were all unveiled on the show.

-That leaves eight The Masked Singer contestants still to be unmasked and one of those characters is Dragon.
+That leaves seven The Masked Singer contestants still to be unmasked and one of those characters is Dragon.

 The fiery contestant has got The Masked Singer judges Mo Gilligan, Rita Ora, Jonathan Ross and Davina McCall, and us at home truly confused.